nine7nine/FSThost-pkgbuild/README.md

 The shared memory code indicates that when things get of out synchronization, this feature can cause instability.
 However, given that synchronization is improved by fsync and additionally made more robust by Wine-NSPA's RT support; it makes sense to enable this.

+Write copy should reduce memory usage, as a single dll will be loaded into memory, which applications share.
+If an app tries to modify them, then it will be copy-on-write...
+This could possibly introduce bugs - as some of the gamers hit bugs with it - but I have yet to... setting it to =0 disables it.

 ____
 FSYNC: